 Jump to:

-This cosy and comforting dish is also a great way to use up any leftover lamb meat you have from your Sunday lunch or Christmas dinner.
-Serve this braised lamb ragu with some crusty garlic bread to mop up every last bit of the delicious sauce.
+This cozy and comforting dish is also a great way to use up any leftover lamb meat you have from your Sunday lunch or Christmas dinner.

-What is Ragu?
+What is Traditional Ragu?

 Ragu is a classic meat-based Italian sauce usually served with pasta.
 The type of meat can be minced/ chopped pork, lamb, beef, chicken, or duck.